Nasir (footballer)

-Nasir (born 8 October 1995) is an Indonesian professional footballer who plays for Liga 1 club Dewa United, mainly as a left back but also as a left winger.
+Nasir (born 8 October 1995) is an Indonesian professional footballer who plays for Liga 2 club Persikad Depok, mainly as a left back but also as a left winger.

 Club career

 Arema FC

 At first he was just following his selection at Arema FC, but when Ahmad Nufiandani joined PS TNI, Nasir also got a place to fill the slot for U-23 players.
 Nasir could follow the selection in Arema FC because it was recommended by former Arema FC players, Andi Robot.
 He was able to captivate the attention of the coaching team during the selection.

 Persebaya Surabaya

 He was signed for Persebaya Surabaya to play in the Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persela Lamongan

 He was signed for Persela Lamongan to play in 2021 Menpora Cup and Liga 1 in the 2021 season.
 Nasir made his debut on 4 September 2021 in a match against PSIS Semarang at the Wibawa Mukti Stadium, Cikarang.